vanadium/website/content/tutorials/javascript/security.md

 ```

 ### Bob
-Bob is a friend of Alice and will be given a `alice/friends/bob` blessing that
+Bob is a friend of Alice and will be given a `alice:friends:bob` blessing that
 enables read-only access to fortunes.
 In order to get this blessing, he needs
 to contact Alice's blessing granter service.